mokieyue/mopidy/README.rst

 with GPIO on the Raspberry Pi, and is used to control playback through a custom Mopidy extension.
 The cassettes have NFC tags used to select playlists from Spotify.
-If you are not familiar with Z3, you can start [here](https://github.com/Z3Prover/z3/wiki#background).

 To get started with Mopidy, check out
 `the installation docs <http://docs.mopidy.com/en/latest/installation/>`_.